Tortuga404/OdinProject/Knowledge-Checks.md

 What are the three parts of an HTML element?

 -- An HTML element consists of an opening tag, some form of content, and a closing tag.
-Example: "<p> dog </p>"

 #